digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/lnav-in-cn.rst

 ``lnav`` is a log file viewer and navigator that helps you view, search, filter, and analyze log files.
 This section gets you started quickly with ``lnav`` in CN application development using LocalNet.
-Screenshots and instructions are made with ``lnav`` version 0.13.1.
+Screenshots and instructions are made with ``lnav version 0.13.1``.

 lnav download & documentation
 -----------------------------